 Restrictions apply to certain religious activities, including preaching, distributing literature and associating with unapproved religious groups.
 Falun Gong activities are banned in China.
 Falun Gong related demonstrations and activities contravene Chinese laws.
 If you participate, you could be arrested, imprisoned and/or deported.

-Business disputes in China - If you are considering entering into a contract of any sort in China, for example a business contract or residential lease, you are advised to seek professional legal advice before entering into the contract.
+Increased Australian business activity in China has resulted in higher numbers of commercial disputes in recent years.
+If you are considering entering into a contract of any sort in China, for example a business contract or residential lease, you are advised to seek professional legal advice before entering into the contract.